What’s your story?

 What differentiates you from everyone else in your field?

 Since I have experienced highs and lows, and have been faced with struggle and success, I know I can help mentor others through it too.
 I truly love everyone.
 I am a NO JUDGE person who values diversity, honesty, and integrity above all else.
 I feel everyone is entitled to their opinions, decisions, and lifestyle.

-To me there is no wrong way to be.
+To me, there is no wrong way to be.
 I see everyone for who they are, appreciate their uniqueness, and can help meet them at their level and aid them in where they want to go, regardless of who they are and where they came from.
-With me, you get transparency, honesty, and everyone is treated equal.
+With me, you get transparency, honesty, and everyone is treated equally.

 What would you say to someone who came to you for advice about taking ‘the leap of faith’ into entrepreneurship?

 I would tell them to start with a meaningful vision of what they are trying to accomplish.
 Use mentors to learn from and make a real decision, and then, grab on tight for the ride!
 It is not going to be easy, but it will be worth it.
 Expect challenges, know your vision, and your way, and make them more powerful than the challenges you will face.

 What are the 5 best practice tips you can share with our readers as it relates to your industry?